davidhu2000/typescript_crash_course/Inheritance.md

 ```

 In our abstract class, we defined an abstract function, which means that any class that inherits from the abstract class, it must define a `getDetails` function.

+## The Factory Design Pattern

+The Factory Design Pattern uses a Factory class to return an intance of one of several possible classes.
+The factory class has one function: to create instances of different classes based on input.

+To see an example of this pattern, click [here](examples/factory_design_pattern.md).